Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Bulldogs have covered the spread twice this season when favored by 3.5 points or more (in four chances).

-- Fresno State has hit the over in 50% of its opportunities this year (three times over six games with a set point total).
+- Fresno State's games this year have hit the over on three of six set point totals (50%).

 - Fresno State is 4-2 against the spread and 4-2 overall this season when the team puts up more than 23.4 points.

-- When Fresno State churns out more than 332 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Fresno State churns out over 332 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Bulldogs have turned the ball over six more times (15 total) than the Cowboys have forced a turnover (9) this season.